memgraph/docs/mage/query-modules/cpp/collections.md

 ### `min(list)`

 Returns the minimum value within the list.
-Throws an exception if the elements in the list are not of a uniform data type or if the data type does not support comparison operations
+Throws an exception if the elements in the list are not of a uniform data type or if the data type does not support comparison operations.

 #### Input:

-- `list: List[Any]` ➡ the input list on which the `min` function is called
+- `list: List[Any]` ➡ the input list on which the `min` function is called.

 #### Output:

-- `min: Any` ➡ the minimum value of the list
+- `min: Any` ➡ the minimum value of the list.

 #### Usage: